bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 ### S3-Compatible Object Storage (Dell EMC Elastic Cloud Storage)

 For applications that need to store large amounts of unstructured data we recommend using the S3-compliant on-premises [Object Store Service](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) offered by the OCIO Enterprise Hosting branch.
-The Object Store Services provides storage for unstructured data such as images, PDFs and other types of files.
+The Object Store Service provides storage for unstructured data such as images, PDFs and other types of files.
 NetApp storage offered on the OpenShift 4 Platform isn't suitable for large amounts of unstructured data.
 NetApp storage should only be used for structured data such as databases that require high-I/O workloads.

 The OCIO has an [object store](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) service that supports the AWS S3 protocol.
 The service is aimed at objects typically over 100 KB, updated infrequently, retained longer term, with performance response targets of 100ms or more.